Confirmation Bias: Even If You Like the Cat

 When I review with students the fundamentals of academic and intellectual honesty, I take it beyond the obvious perils of plagiarism.
 I explore with them the massive managerial task of sifting, sorting, and employing the evidence and arguments they have gathered through research, my principal focus in this context the evidence and arguments that do not support their own argument.

 For the sake of entertainment – it is a performance – I recount the tale of an undergrad paper I wrote in a class on Hegel and Heidegger.
-My mission: to tease out all of the hegel_triadimplications of a self-actualizing World-Spirit available to elucidation in twenty pages.
+My mission: to tease out all of the implications of a self-actualizing World-Spirit available to elucidation in twenty pages.
 I worked on the paper for weeks, straining in those last days to grasp from the mental air Hegel’s conception in all of its magnitude.
 Sitting at the parson’s desk in my small Manhattan studio, writing by hand, I would contort physically, seek to conduct the ideas that were slow to enter, even as now, still – hands reaching to follow my abstracted gaze – I will waive the baton at the vocabulary of my imagination.
 On the final day – it was always the final day, the last moment, with my papers: damned words – on the final day, there came a moment.

 I was stunned.